charalav7/ConstraintProgramming/README.md

 # ConstraintProgramming
-Constraint Programming code for ID2204
+Constraint Programming code using Gecode x64, for ID2204